 Conflicts of interest may arise in a variety of situations (e.g., stakeholder relationships, consulting relationships, employment history, etc.), and, therefore, the author is required to be 100% transparent and inform the Maravi Post of any such conflict.

-The Maravi Post adheres to the editorial/advertising relationship standards set forth by the American Society of Magazine Editors in its Guidelines for Editors and Publishers, which “[codifies] longstanding practices governing the relationship between editorial and advertising content.
+The Maravi Post adheres to the editorial/advertising relationship standards set forth by the American Society of Magazine Editors in its, which “[codifies] longstanding practices governing the relationship between editorial and advertising content.
 The guidelines ensure that practices commonly used by editors and publishers to prevent or resolve editorial-advertising conflicts are clearly understood and consistently applied throughout the consumer-magazine industry.”